purple-gaze/experiments-gallery/README.md

-# Purple Gaze Example Experiments
+# Purple Gaze Experiments Gallery

 This repository includes examples on how to integrate the [Purple Gaze](https://purplegaze.io/) python module for eye-tracking recording to various experiments programmed using the python library psychopy.
 The experiments in this repository are replicates of previously published experiments.